laracolombo/Prognostic_Score_PBC/README.md

 ## DESCRIPTIVE ANALYSIS

 First, we present a comparison of the patients information provided by our dataset with the literature in order to verify that we have a representative subset of PBC patients.
 To do so, we compared the Kaplan-Meier survival curves for sex, age and treatment.
-We can conclude that our dataset is representative of PBC population and therefore we had data to develop a score that correctly addresses PBC patients.
+We were able to conclude that our dataset was representative of PBC population and therefore we had data to develop a score that correctly addresses PBC patients.

 ## DEVELOPMENT OF THE SCORE